Skip to Content

 Weight loss surgery, also known as bariatric surgery, is performed on patients with obesity.
 There are several types of bariatric procedures, but all focus on making modifications to the digestive system with the goal of significant weight loss.

-Bariatric Surgery in Salt Lake City
+Bariatric surgery in Salt Lake City

 Weight loss surgery or bariatric surgery can save lives and continues to benefit people with obesity worldwide.